 We all know good recruiters exist.
 I’ve worked with plenty.
-But, there’s also a lot of wrong fits out there, which can put the brakes on scaling.
+But, there’s also a lot of wrong fits out there, coasting from one agency to the other.
+Too many of the wrong people can seriously force the brakes on scaling.

 Whether it’s the low barriers to entry, softer demands in the market, or whatever.
 Agencies are stalling because they can’t secure and retain the talent to grow with confidence.

-Don’t be so tunnel visioned to throw money at Rec2Recs, referrals and job adverts if you’re not first focussing on building an attractive brand that appeals to talent.
+I implore you not to be so tunnel visioned to throw money at Rec2Recs, referrals and job adverts if you’re not also focussing on building an attractive brand that appeals to talent.

-Otherwise, you’re just throwing money at a short-term solution to a long-term need.
+Otherwise, you’re just throwing money at a short-term solution to what is really a long-term need.

-In 2018 agencies need to stand out in the crowd.
+In 2018, agencies need to stand out from the crowd.
 To differentiate themselves from the 5,000 other agencies starting each year.

 Employer branding as an avenue for inbound talent is something that’s gone overlooked in recruitment but will play a key role in its future.

-If you want to be more than a small man band, and avoid the 80%, then you need a reliable pipeline of talent that’s going to scale with you.
+If you want to be more than a small-man band and scale beyond the 80%, then you need a reliable pipeline of talent that’s going to grow with you.